Connecting to the remote HPC system Torch

 Access the Shell

-Under the clusters menu you can select the Greene Shell Access option to access the Linux shell.
+Under the clusters menu you can select the Torch Shell Access option to access the Linux shell.
 No local SSH client is required.

 Interactive Applications